microfundiv-lab/microfundiv-lab.github.io/team/index.md

 %}

 {% capture text %}
 Samriddhi is an undergraduate student at Trinity College Dublin who was accepted into the Amgen Scholarship programme at the University of Cambridge to develop a project in the Microbiome Function and Diversity lab.
 Her research aims to build a phylogenetic history of the human gut microbiome and perform comparative genomic analyses of bacterial genomes colonizing the intestinal tract of various mammalian hosts to identify host-specific and host-generalist genetic features.
+She will also develop a research project in the MFD lab as part of her undergraduate to investigate the emergence of opportunistic pathogens in the human gut microbiome.
 {% endcapture %}

 {%
   include feature.html
   image="images/samriddhi.jpeg"
   link="team"
-  title="Samriddhi Gupta (Amgen Scholar)" text=text
+  title="Samriddhi Gupta (BSc student/Amgen Scholar)"
+  text=text
+%}

+{% capture text %}
+Luis is a PhD student at the Wellcome Sanger Institute, currently performing his PhD project at the Microbiome Function and Diversity group at the University of Cambridge.
+Luis was trained as a biologist at Universidad Peruana Cayetano Heredia before receiving graduate training in genomics at Sanger.
+During his MPhil at the Lawley group, he constructed the most extensive Bifidobacterium breve collection to date to understand its phylogenetic diversity and relationship with its host.
+In his PhD, he is researching the composition, diversity, and functionality of the respiratory microbiome and how they play a role in the host’s health status.
+Luis is interested in building resources for developing better treatments to tackle public health problems.
+{% endcapture %}

+{%
+  include feature.html
+  image="images/luis.png"
+  link="team"
+  title="Luis Gonzalez (PhD Student)" text=text
 %}